Skip to main content

 UK Tax Strategy

-This Tax Strategy is applicable to the tax activities of the UK entities [1] related to the BPL Group (or ‘BPL’) as they relate to UK taxation.
+This Tax Strategy is applicable to the tax activities of the UK entities1 related to the Kedrion Group (‘Kedrion’ or ‘the Group’) as they relate to UK taxation.

-This disclosure is made in compliance with the duty of BPL Group to publish its tax strategy in accordance with section 161 and paragraph 19(4) of Schedule 19 of the Finance Act 2016 in the current financial year.
-It is effective for the accounting period ended 31 December 2022
+This disclosure is made in compliance with the duty of the Group (trading as BPL in the UK) to publish its tax strategy in accordance with section 161 and paragraph 19(4) of Schedule 19 of the Finance Act 2016 in the current financial year.
+It is effective for the accounting period ended 31 December 2023

 As an organisation, we are committed to acting with integrity in how we undertake our activities and in all our business dealings.
 This UK Tax Strategy document seeks to align to this commitment in how we carry out UK tax activities across the organisation.